(A downloadable Word document — slightly modified, and fully documented — of this post is available above.)

 Whenever he sees his character as apart from his social yearnings, as united to him, not in education and money, but in love, hate, hunger, fear, he is realistic.
 So Roberta is true and Sondra is not.
 (Thomas Kranidas, “The Materials of Theodore Dreiser’s An American Tragedy,” pp. 35-40)

 This brilliant thesis was for years unavailable and has been overlooked.
-The thesis is posted here at
+The thesis is posted by me here at

 In the final analysis, one can say with confidence that:

 Dreiser did not intend Roberta Alden to be less admirable or desirable than Sondra Finchley.
 Clyde is wrong to feel that way.